Emotional imbalance can happen when you can’t cope effectively and reasonably with life. In other words, your heart and mind are constantly at war!

 - Lack of exercise.
 Exercise has a huge impact on your mood and emotional well-being.
 Being active also boosts feel-good chemicals in the brain.
 Be sure to spend around 30 minutes a day exercising.

 - Unhealthy diet.
 You are what you eat!
-It’s possible that your diet is to blame for your mood swings.
+It’s possible your diet is to blame for your mood swings.
 Avoid processed, fatty and fast foods, as well as sugar and simple carbohydrates.
-Also, some vitamin deficiencies can affect emotional regulation.
+Some vitamin deficiencies can also affect emotional regulation.

 - Stress.
 Stress takes a toll on our mental, emotional, and physical health.
-If you’re experiencing a lot of stress right now, you’re probably going to be more sensitive, too.
+If you’re experiencing a lot of stress right now, you’re probably going to be more sensitive.
 Even positive changes in your life – a new baby or job – can create stress and anxiety.

 How to Reach an Emotional Balance?